 Notice something in that second column?
 Every single thing AI does well in the trades world is admin work that used to cost tradies time and money.
 AI doesn't replace the tradie.
 It replaces the person the tradie used to hire to do their paperwork.
 That's not a threat — it's an upgrade.
 The sole trader plumber in 2026 who uses AI tools for quotes, scheduling and customer comms runs a leaner, more profitable operation than the plumber who doesn't.
 Same licensed hands.
 Less wasted time.

-The one honest caveat: in 10–15 years, robotics in construction will improve.
-Some predictable, controlled construction tasks — like laying bricks in a new warehouse — will see automation.
+The one honest caveat: in 10 to 15 years, robotics in construction will improve.
+Some predictable, controlled tasks — like bricklaying in a new warehouse — will see automation.
 But the reactive, problem-solving, customer-facing work of a residential tradie operating across thousands of unique homes?
 The timelines on that are so far out they're not a realistic career-planning concern for anyone starting an apprenticeship today.

 Western Sydney Right Now — Why This Market Is Different